-Once you have established your team and legal form, written your business plan, fundraised, and managed your staffing, premises and suppliers, you will almost be ready to open and start trading.
+Once you have established your team and legal form, written your business plan, fundraised and set up your staffing, volunteers, premises and suppliers, you will almost be ready to open and start trading.

-However, first it is vital that you address all of the legal and Health and Safety requirements that will make your business safe and ready for business, including any licences (for the sale of alcohol, for example) and all of the necessary food safety and hygiene regulations.
+However, first it is vital that you address all of the legal and Health and Safety requirements that will make your business safe and ready for business, including any licences (for the sale of alcohol, for example), food safety and hygiene regulations, fire safety checks, electrical, gas and water safety.
+Your local council can support you with information.